-The financing agreements "Multicurrency Facilities Agreement" and "Note Purchase Agreement" signed by the company on 7 June 2018 and 4 July 2018 include early maturity clauses in the event of a change in control, in standard terms for contracts of this kind.
+The Multicurrency Facilities Agreement and Note Purchase Agreements signed by the company on 7 June 2018, 4 July 2018 and 1 June 2021 include early maturity clauses in the event of a change in control, in standard terms for contracts of this kind.
 Likewise, there are other agreements entered into by subsidiaries of the company which might contain change of control clauses, such as concession or similar contracts.